Chapter 6 Workflows for R Coding

 Before we get into more about coding and workflows, you may find yourself wanting to be able to view your scripts and data side-by-side.
 You can open a script, plot, or data set in a new window by clicking and dragging the tab in RStudio or by clicking the button highlighted in the image below.

-In the previous section, you were introduced to your first error message in R, and we briefly discussed how to resolve the issue.
+In a previous section, you were introduced to your first error message in R, and we briefly discussed how to resolve the issue.
 As you begin to code, many of your errors will be routine syntax error such as unmatched parenthesis (the dreaded “Incomplete expression:”).
 Fortunately, RStudio will highlight any syntax errors in your code with a red squiggly line and an ‘x’ in the side bar, as shown below.
 You can hover over the ‘x’ to see what is causing the error.

 Let’s look at another example.
 Some functions require you to write code with nested parentheses.
-A good example would be the aes() argument that is called inside of ggplot(), as shown below.
+A good example would be the aes()

-#plot ozone concentration vs. time
+# plot ozone concentration vs. time

 ggplot(data = airPol,